-Andrea Bajani (Rome, 1975) is one of the most respected and award-winning novelists of contemporary Italian literature.
-After his debut with Cordiali saluti (Einaudi, 2005), it was Se consideri le colpe (Einaudi, 2007, If you Kept a Record of Sins, Archipelago, 2021) which brought him a great deal of attention.
+Andrea Bajani is one of the most respected and award-winning novelists of contemporary Italian and European literature.
+After his debut with Cordiali saluti (Einaudi, 2005), it was Se consideri le colpe (Einaudi, 2007, If you Kept a Record of Sins, Archipelago, 2021) which brought him global attention.
 In just a few months, the book won the Super Mondello Prize, the Brancati Prize, the Recanati Prize and the Lo Straniero Prize.

 Pulitzer prize-winning Jhumpa Lahiri writes: “Andrea Bajani’s haunting portrait of a mother-son relationship accumulates with the quiet urgency of a snowstorm”.
 For Richard Ford “If You Kept a Record of Sins is one of those very strange and compelling novels that never relents in its vision, and forcefully insists, as one of its gifts, that the reader be a part of that vision.
 It's remarkable.”